EduardGomezEscandell/synacor-challenge-vm/docs/assembly/assembly.md

 "this string literal sits under an empty line"
 ```
 Note that the tokenizer always appends a newline at the end of non-empty files.
-Hence, the previous text is tokenized into the following string:
+Hence the previous text is tokenized into the following string:
 ```
 nsn
 ```